-You are cordially invited to attend the 2016 Annual Meeting of Shareholders of Universal Corporation, which will be held in our headquarters building located at 9201 Forest Hill Avenue, Stony Point II Building, Richmond, Virginia 23235, on Thursday, August 4, 2016, commencing at 2:00 p.m., Eastern Time.
-At the Annual Meeting, you will be asked to (i) elect as directors the two nominees to the Board of Directors named in the accompanying Proxy Statement to serve three-year terms; (ii) cast an advisory vote to approve named executive officer compensation; (iii) ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2017; and (iv) vote on one shareholder proposal, if properly presented at the Annual Meeting.
+You are cordially invited to attend the 2017 Annual Meeting of Shareholders of Universal Corporation, which will be held in our headquarters building located at 9201 Forest Hill Avenue, Stony Point II Building, Richmond, Virginia 23235, on Thursday, August 3, 2017, commencing at 2:00 p.m., Eastern Time.
+At the Annual Meeting, you will be asked to (i) elect as directors the three nominees to the Board of Directors named in the accompanying Proxy Statement to serve three-year terms; (ii) cast an advisory vote to approve named executive officer compensation; (iii) cast an advisory vote on the frequency of such advisory vote on named executive officer compensation; (iv) ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2018; (v) to approve the Universal Corporation 2017 Stock Incentive Plan; and (vi) vote on one shareholder proposal, if properly presented at the Annual Meeting.